cucapra/opal/docs/lang.md

 (That's why they're called hypothetical.)

 The parent can also decide that a hypothetical world's updates are worthy of applying to the *real* world.
-Call `yield ctx.commit` to finish executing a child world and merge its changes into the current world:
+Call `await ctx.commit` to finish executing a child world and merge its changes into the current world:

-    yield ctx.commit(world);
+    await ctx.commit(world);

 After this commit, `ctx.view(coll)` will now show the addition of 1337 performed in the hypothetical world.